Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Results

+Fig \ref{fig:mesh3_0} presents the mean FDR and mean Percentage of Total Errors for both the FGES and BFGES methods.

+Fig \ref{fig:mesh3_001} presents the mean FDR and mean Percentage of Total Errors for both the GOLEM and BGOLEM methods.
+The hyperparameter of each casual discovery method is determined based on the minimum Percentage of Total Error.

-Fig \ref{fig:mesh3_1} illustrates the effect of employing the Bayesian frameworks on hybrid fMRI data with 164 nodes that are created from randomly generated DAGs based on the DTI data of HCP.
-In plot A, the FDR and PFDR values of ECs with different thresholds on the number of edges for the GOLEM and BGOLEM methods are shown.
-The correlation coefficients ($R$) of PFDR and FDR values for the ECs of the GOLEM and BGOLEM are $98.9\%$ and $99.9\%$, respectively.
-In plot B, the FDR and PFDR values for the FGES and BFGES ECs are illustrated for different $\lambda$ values.
-The correlation coefficients of PFDR and FDR values for FGES and BFGES are $80.9\%$ and $97.7\%$, respectively.
+In Fig \ref{fig:mesh3_1}, we illustrate the computed FDR and PFDR values for the ECs derived using both Bayesian and non-Bayesian frameworks on hybrid fMRI data consisting of 164 nodes.

+In Fig \ref{fig:mesh3_1}-a, the FDR and PFDR values of ECs are presented for the GOLEM and BGOLEM methods, considering different thresholds on the number of edges.
+Furthermore, the correlation coefficients ($R$) between the PFDR and FDR values for the ECs obtained using the GOLEM and BGOLEM methods are $98.9\%$ and $99.9\%$, respectively.
+The FDR and PFDR values for the ECs discovered with the FGES and BFGES methods, considering different values of $\lambda_{\textrm{FGES}}, \lambda_{\textrm{BFGES}}$, are displayed in Fig \ref{fig:mesh3_1}-b.
+The correlation coefficients between the PFDR and FDR values for the ECs derived from the FGES and BFGES methods are $80.9\%$ and $97.7\%$, respectively.